tum-pbs/pbdl-book/overview.md

 Another way to look at it is that all mathematical models of our nature are idealized approximations and contain errors.
-A lot of effort has been made to obtain very good model equations, but in order to make the next big step forward, DL methods offer a very powerful tool to close the remaining gap towards reality {cite}`akkaya2019solving`.
+A lot of effort has been made to obtain very good model equations, but to make the next big step forward, DL methods offer a very powerful tool to close the remaining gap towards reality {cite}`akkaya2019solving`.